WEVD: Original station (1927-1981)

 The usefulness of a well established radio station open to full and frank discussion of great economic and social issues is beyond doubt.
 Past experience combines with common sense in assuring us that the commercial broadcasting stations cannot be expected to give much time or attention to the great vision for which Gene Debs gave his life.
 I am glad to observe that you have invited and obtained the acceptance of men and women as trustees who are not members of the Socialist Party.
 Such ... [shall] guarantee that the Debs Memorial Radio Fund will be free from a narrow and intolerant partisanship.

-Thomas and Hillquit were explicit in their desire to make the radio station a memorial to the departed Debs.
-In a joint statement they called for a "monument" which was to be "a living instrument of social service ... to be operated in the interests of all progressive movements and ideas and in aid of all struggles for social justice in the tolerant and broad-minded spirit of Gene Debs."
+Thomas and Hillquit envisioned the radio station as a memorial to the late Debs.
+In a joint statement, they called for a "monument" which was to be "a living instrument of social service... to be operated in the interests of all progressive movements and ideas and in aid of all struggles for social justice in the tolerant and broad-minded spirit of Gene Debs."

+The Radio Fund's trustees estimated cost of launching a station at $100,000 and hoped to invest the additional balance of $150,000 to generate sufficient interest income to allow for perpetual operations.
 The Debs Memorial Radio Fund launched its fundraising campaign with a mailing of 15,000 letters soliciting funds for the establishment of a Socialist Party-owned radio station.
-This first round of solicitation brought in just over $2650 — barely more than 1% of the declared goal $250,000 sought for the project.
-The Radio Fund's trustees estimated cost of launching a station at $100,000 and hoped to invest the balance to generate sufficient interest income to allow for perpetual operations.
-While this grand vision of substantial funding proved overly optimistic, the necessary funds for the acquisition of a station were successfully raised from party members and sympathetic labor unions during the first half of 1927.
+However, this first round brought in just over $2,650 – only slightly more than 1% of the goal.
+While this grand vision of substantial funding proved overly optimistic, the necessary funds for a station acquisition was raised from party members and sympathetic labor unions during the first half of 1927.